 If you put the patch on 48 hours late or less (so the patch-free interval has been nine days or less), you will still be protected against pregnancy, as long as you wore the patch correctly before the patch-free interval.

 If you put the patch on more than 48 hours late, so the interval has been 10 days or more, you may not be protected against pregnancy and need to use additional contraception, such as condoms, for seven days.
-Ask your doctor or nurse for advice if you have had sex in the patch-free interval, as you may need emergency contraception.
+Ask your doctor or local contraception clinic for advice if you have had sex in the patch-free interval, as you may need emergency contraception.

 Bleeding in the patch-free week